Traffic light: Public transport signals

 Traffic lights for public transport often use signals that are distinct from those for private traffic.
-They can be letters, arrows or bars of white or coloured light.
+They can be letters, arrows or bars of white or (an LED 100-watt typical) coloured light.

 Transit signals in North America

+MUTCD specifies a standard vertically oriented signal with either two or three lenses, displaying white lines on a black background.

 Some systems use the letter B for buses and T for trams.
-The METRO light rail system in Minneapolis, Minnesota, the Valley Metro Rail in Phoenix, Arizona, and the RTA Streetcar System in New Orleans use a simplified variant of the Belgian/French system in the respective city's central business district where only the "go" and "stop" configurations are used.
+The METRO light rail system in Minneapolis, Minnesota, the Valley Metro Rail in Phoenix, Arizona.
+The RTA Streetcar System in New Orleans use a simplified variant of the Belgian/French system in the respective city's central business district where only the "go" and "stop" configurations are used.
 A third signal equal to amber is accomplished by flashing the "go" signal.

 Public transport signals in Europe

 In some European countries and Russia, dedicated traffic signals for public transport (tram, as well any that is using a dedicated lane) have four white lights that form the letter T. If the three top lamps are lit, this means "stop".
 If the bottom lamp and some lamps on the top row are lit, this means permission to go in a direction shown.
 In the case of a tram signal, if there are no tram junctions or turns at an intersection, a simpler system of one amber signal in the form of the letter T is used instead; the tram must proceed only when the signal is lit.

 In North European countries, the tram signals feature white lights of different forms: "S" for "stop", "—" for "caution" and arrows to permit passage in a given direction.
+In Sweden, All signals use white lighting and special symbols ("S", "–" and an arrow) to distinguish them from regular signals.

-The Netherlands uses a distinctive "negenoog" (nine-eyed) design shown on the top row of the diagram; bottom row signals are used in Belgium, Luxembourg, France, and Germany.
+The Netherlands uses a distinctive "negenoog" (nine-eyed) design shown on the top row of the diagram.
+Bottom row signals are used in Belgium, Luxembourg, France, and Germany.
 The signals mean (from left to right): "go straight ahead", "go left", "go right", "go in any direction" (like the "green" of a normal traffic light), "stop, unless the emergency brake is needed" (equal to "amber"), and "stop" (equal to "red").

 Public transport signals in the Asia-Pacific region

-In Japan, tram signals are under the regular vehicle signal; however, the colour of the signal intended for trams is orange.
-In Sweden, All signals use white lighting and special symbols ("S", "–" and an arrow) to distinguish them from regular signals.
+In Japan, tram signals are under the regular vehicle signal; however, the colour of the signal intended for trams is orange("yellow").
 The small light at the top tells the driver when the vehicle's transponder signal is received by the traffic light.
 In Hong Kong, an amber T-signal is used for trams, in place of the green signal.
-In addition, at any tramway junction, another set of signals is available to indicate the direction of the tracks.
+At any tramway junction, another set of signals is available to indicate the direction of the tracks.
 In Australia and New Zealand, a white "B" or "T" sometimes replaces the green light indicating that buses or trams (respectively) have right of way.